Chart Color Schemes

 Health performance in Penola is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-This compares to a rate of 49.4% across Rest of SA.
-The most common medical conditions in the area are arthritis and asthma, impacting 9.9% and 7.7% of residents respectively.
-Meanwhile, 66.5% of residents declared themselves as completely clear of medical ailments compared to 65.5% across Rest of SA.
-The area has 26.5% of residents aged 65 and over (440 people), which is higher than the 23.3% in Rest of SA.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+This compares to a rate of 66.5% of residents declaring themselves completely clear of medical ailments in Penola, slightly higher than the 65.5% across Rest of SA.
+The most common medical conditions are arthritis and asthma, impacting 9.9 and 7.7% of residents respectively.
+The area has 26.5% of residents aged 65 and over (443 people), which is higher than the 23.3% in Rest of SA.
+Health outcomes among seniors in Penola are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health